ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0_deprecations.md

 - `viewAction` instead of `viewLocation`
 - `embedAction` instead of `embedLocation`

-### Elastic Search
+### Elasticsearch

-Experimental, deprecated and unsupported code for Elastic Search 1.4.2 has been dropped from kernel, to be replaced with a dedicated bundle for the latest Elastic version in the future.
+Experimental, deprecated and unsupported code for Elasticsearch 1.4.2 has been dropped from kernel, to be replaced with a dedicated bundle for the latest Elastic version in the future.

 ### Field types